LATEST UPDATE: RETURN TO REMOTE LEARNING

 UD will maintain a block of vacant residence hall rooms for quarantine and isolation spaces, if needed.

-UD and its dining services partner, Aramark, are committed to adapting our operations to ensure students have safe access to the widest possible variety of dining options.
-Our robust re-open strategy spans a wide-range of solutions to support our return to campus this fall.
-Key initiatives include to go and express dining options, additional off-campus dining partnerships, expanding mobile ordering, physical distancing practices, occupancy alerts and monitoring, changes to service hours, expanding seating and modifications to dining menus with key safety practices.
-Stay up to date on dining information by visiting udel.campusdish.com.
+UD and its dining services partner, Aramark, are committed to adapting our operations to ensure the safety of our campus community and will be offering a wide range of options to decrease density.
+Key initiatives include to go and express dining options, additional off-campus dining partnerships, expanding mobile ordering, physical distancing practices, occupancy monitoring, additional service hours, expanding seating and modifications to dining menus with key safety practices.

 Due to the unique and unprecedented challenges associated with the COVID-19 pandemic, UD is implementing this interim guidance, which applies to all UD employees (faculty, staff and student employees).
 As our knowledge of COVID-19 and related guidance from state and public health authorities continue to evolve, this guidance may change at any time as conditions and/or circumstances may warrant.